IIIF/api/source/presentation/2.1/index.md

 An object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
 The primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the descriptive information needed to allow the user to understand what is being seen.

-The principles of [Linked Data][linked-data] and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
-The [Shared Canvas data model][shared-canvas] and [JSON-LD][json-ld] are leveraged to create an easy-to-implement, JSON-based format.
+The principles of [Linked Data][org-linked-data] and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
+The [Shared Canvas data model][shared-canvas] and [JSON-LD][org-w3c-json-ld] are leveraged to create an easy-to-implement, JSON-based format.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]